The C.A.R.E™ Model and Its Role in Business Leadership

 Our team at Strategy People Culture has identified top key characteristics that contribute to a successful, well-led organization.
 These are:

 Analyzing the presence of these characteristics (or lack thereof) in your business is a surefire way to understand where your company leadership stands.
-The C.A.R.E.™ model helps you learn your weaknesses, then toward improved strategies within the organization.
+The C.A.R.E.™ model helps you learn your weaknesses, then move toward improved strategies within the organization.

 To use our model within your company, you’ll need to understand each characteristic’s importance fully.
 So here’s a more in-depth look at each of the crucial elements.